Self Isolation Payment Scheme Privacy Notice

 We must have a legal basis to process your personal data.
 Our lawful bases in the processing that we will undertake in assessing your eligibility for, and in making any self-isolation payment to you are:

-- GDPR Article 6(1)(c) - processing is necessary for compliance with a legal obligation pursuant to reg.3(1)(c) of the Health Service (Control of Patient Information) Regulations 2002 - controlling and preventing the spread of such diseases and risks
+- UK GDPR Article 6(1)(c) - processing is necessary for compliance with a legal obligation pursuant to reg.3(1)(c) of the Health Service (Control of Patient Information) Regulations 2002 - controlling and preventing the spread of such diseases and risks

-- GDPR Article 6(1)(e) – processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller pursuant to the Civil Contingencies Act 2004 and Civil Contingencies Act 2004 (Contingency Planning) Regulations 2005 – exercise of functions in an emergency
+- UK GDPR Article 6(1)(e) – processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller pursuant to the Civil Contingencies Act 2004 and Civil Contingencies Act 2004 (Contingency Planning) Regulations 2005 – exercise of functions in an emergency

-- GDPR Article 9(2)(i) – processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of healthcare;
+- UK GDPR Article 9(2)(i) – processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of healthcare;

 - Data Protection Act 2018 Schedule 1 Part 1 (2) - health or social care purposes